Explaining Tourettes Video

 Sometimes this angst can lead to closing off of previously cordial parent/child relationships.
 Often we have reported to us that a teenager with TS goes through a period of complete denial, refusing to discuss the disorder or even admit they have it.
 This is not seen as rational by parents who can observe clearly that TS is very present.

 Sometimes the behaviours can escalate into other conditions such as Oppositional Defiance Disorder or even the more serious, Conduct Disorder.
-We are often asked how you tell whether behaviour is caused by tics or is just bad behaviour.
-Our answer is that it doesn’t matter — bad behaviour, even caused by TS, is still unacceptable.
-Parents need to face this aspect and get help to manage behaviour that goes out of control or negatively impacts on the family.
+The earlier parents seek support and get help to manage behaviour that goes out of control or negatively impacts on the family the better the long term outcomes.
 Individual self-control is one thing that is very hard for people with TS.
 Reducing emotional confrontation is a very important ingredient, along with teaching anger management skills and perhaps, cognitive behaviour therapy.

 Behaviour is communication so it is helpful to understand the purpose of the behavior.
 A parent’s best antedote to misbehavior is a willingness to be helpful.
 It is important to encourage the child to assume responsibility for failure as mistakes are valuable learning experiences.
 Making appropriate adjustments to assist the child to learn certain behaviors may be needed — often teens with TS are less emotionally mature than their peers or need more frequent reminders and direction to attain what they are aiming to achieve.